peisong0109/peisong0109.github.io/_talks/position-sharing.md

 location: "Suzhou, China"
 ---

-An Android application (App) is designed, which is used for sharing real-time positions with others.
+An Android application (App) is designed, which is mainly used for sharing real-time positions with others.
+In addition, some interesting functions are also provided.

 The following video shows the functions of the designed app: